Community information hubs

 Overview

-Community Information Hubs have been installed across the Shoalhaven at twenty-one community halls, all four showgrounds, four Holiday Haven tourist parks and one community-owned facility (Wandandian Progress Hall) as your reliable source of timely, accurate and relevant information for your local area in both emergency and non-emergency situations.
+Community Information Hubs have been installed across the Shoalhaven at 21 community halls, all 4 showgrounds, 4 Holiday Haven tourist parks and one community-owned facility (Wandandian Progress Hall) as a reliable source of timely, accurate and relevant information for the local area in both emergency and non-emergency situations.

 To find your nearest community information hub, search your address or view the map below: